 Addressing Geographic Variations in Housing Costs

-This plan allocates VSHSL proceeds for housing stability strategies, but it does not direct specific recipients of VSHSL proceeds from housing stability strategies.
-Specific awards of new funding will be executed through competitive bidding processes or other county procurement processes in accordance with the controlling laws and regulations.
+This plan allocates VSHSL proceeds for housing stability strategies, but it does not direct specific recipients of VSHSL proceeds allocated toward housing stability strategies.
+Specific awards of new funding will be executed through competitive bidding processes or other County procurement processes in accordance with the controlling laws and regulations.
 Those procurement processes will be used to distribute fund amounts based on allocations made within the adopted version of this plan.
 One exception to this requirement is Housing Stability Strategy 7.B, which directs the continued funding of Passage Point.

 With over two million residents, King County’s housing and human services needs vary across the region.
-This plan requires that all RFPs for housing stability strategies consider subregional variations in measures and indices of household income as well as variations in measures or indices of typical housing costs.
+This plan requires that all requests for proposals for housing stability strategies consider subregional variations in measures and indices of household income as well as variations in measures or indices of typical housing costs.
 This requirement is intended to ensure that competitive bidding processes do not unduly disfavor subregions of King County where high average or median incomes may mask concentrations of poverty within them, even as those impoverished persons or communities contend with the higher than average housing costs that often occurs in subregions with higher than average incomes.
-DCHS staff will consult with stakeholders, Councilmembers or their delegates to finalize appropriate criteria that account for subregional variations in income and housing costs.
+DCHS staff will consult with stakeholders, Councilmembers or their delegates to finalize appropriate criteria to account for subregional variations in income and housing costs.
 These criteria may vary between VSHSL housing stability strategies.

-Any housing facility or service program funded by the VSHSL is intended for the use of any King County resident, regardless of where they live within the region, so long as the resident satisfies eligibility criteria for use of the levy’s proceeds.
+Any housing facility or service program funded by the VSHSL is intended for the use of any King County resident, regardless of where they live within the County, so long as the resident satisfies eligibility criteria for use of the levy’s proceeds.
 Contracting terms will ensure that all otherwise eligible King County residents are not ineligible for use of VSHSL-funded housing stability capital and services based on where in King County those capital facilities or services may be located or provided relative to where in King County the residents live.

 Housing Stability Allocations

-Ordinance 18555 requires this implementation plan to allocate at least 25 percent of each of the VSHSL’s thirds to strategies and programs that promote housing stability.
-As proposed, this implementation plan complies with the “at least 25 percent” requirement for each of the three populations in each of this implementation plan’s five years (2019 through 2023).
+Ordinance 18555 requires this plan to allocate at least 25 percent of each of the VSHSL’s thirds to strategies and programs that promote housing stability.
+As proposed, this plan complies with the “at least 25 percent” requirement for each of the three populations in each of this plan’s five years (2019 through 2023).
 This plan allocates levy proceeds to eight strategies that promote housing stability for the VSHSL’s priority populations.